hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - J. S. Calero, 2008:  *The Genesis of Fluid Mechanics 1640-1780*.
 Studies in History and Philosophy of Science, vol. 22.
 Springer.

 - A. F. Chalmers, 2017:  *One Hundred Years of Pressure: Hydrostatics From Stevin to Newton*.
 Archimedes:  New Studies in the History and Philosophy of Science and Technology, vol. 51.
 Springer.

+- R. P. Crease, 2001:  Revenge of the science writer.  *Physics World*, March 2001, p.
+17. See also James Gleick's *Genius:  The Life and Science of Richard Feynman* (Pantheon, 1992), pp. 433-434.

 - O. Darrigol, 1998:  From Organ Pipes to Atmospheric Motions:  Helmholtz on Fluid Mechanics.  *Historical Studies in the Physical and Biological Sciences*, 29:  1-51.